ShanaFoster/post-install-config/README.md

 <img src="https://i.imgur.com/DJ8m8OT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"The above image shows how to create an SLA.
+The above image shows how to create an SLA.
 An SLA is used to determine the serverity of a ticket.
 To create an SLA, navigate to the Admin Panel, select manage, then SLA, and click Add New SLA.
 </p>
 <br />